Skip to main content

 At the center of this mechanism is an elegant, powerful network known as the Renin-Angiotensin-Aldosterone System, or RAAS.
 You can think of the RAAS as your body’s master thermostat for sodium and water.
 When this system is activated, it signals your kidneys to hold onto sodium.

 Because water follows sodium in the body, this action directly leads to increased fluid retention.
-The volume of water in your system is therefore meticulously managed by this feedback loop, ensuring your and electrolyte concentrations remain stable for optimal cellular function.
+The volume of water in your system is therefore meticulously managed by this feedback loop, ensuring your blood pressure and electrolyte concentrations remain stable for optimal cellular function.

 The Primary Hormonal Influencers